ciniki/api-surveys/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The surveys module allows business owners to create customer surveys and track the results.
+The surveys module allows tenant owners to create customer surveys and track the results.

 License
 -------